hanabitech/.github/profile/README.md

 This is the hub where we showcase and maintain some of our open-source contributions and internal projects.
 Here are a few highlights:

-- [Proprietary Data ChatBot Powered By OpenAI GPT](https://www.linkedin.com/feed/update/urn:li:activity:7119555069787717632) - We are creating a custom data driven, OpenAI GPT powered chatbot for a wide range of applications
+- [Hana - Google Chat AI Teammate](https://hana.haanbitech.com) - We are creating a custom data driven, OpenAI GPT powered chatbot for a wide range of applications
 - Canvas-Like Desktop Editor Compatible Upto WIndows 7 - It has high backward compatibility, is cross platform, is a native desktop app with complex UI canvas interactions.
 - ...and many more!